 - Pregnancy, especially multiple pregnancies, is one of the most common factors accelerating the worsening of varicose veins.

-As interventional radiologists, Ryan Holthaus, M.D. and Bryan Navaretti, M.D., are trained in performing minimally invasive treatments - Ambulatory Phlebectomy and Saphenous Vein Ablation - using ulta sound imaging guidance.
+As interventional radiologists, Ryan Holthaus, M.D. and Bryan Navaretti, M.D., and Vascular Medicine Director Ali Mardan, M.D., are trained in performing minimally invasive treatments - Ambulatory Phlebectomy and Saphenous Vein Ablation - using ulta sound imaging guidance.
 The procedures are very safe, effective and require almost no down time.
+All of our Vein Center physicians are board-certified.

 Benefits of vein ablation treatment include: